Culture Cook App Overview Banner

 The Features

-Determining the features to meet user’s needs was rooted in understanding UI patterns, utilizing information architecture, mapping out the user experience, and iteration.
+Determining the features to meet user’s needs was rooted in understanding UI patterns, utilizing information architecture, mapping out the user experience, and iterating wireframes based on usability testing.

 Metrics for Searching Galore